Creeslough explosion: Investigation

 Technical examinations continued throughout October and November, and Gardaí indicated that the exact cause would take some time to determine.

 On 9 October, Gardaí secured CCTV footage of the explosion which was taken from a nearby building, showing the windows of the apartment on an upper floor being blown out and the building collapsing on top of the forecourt seconds later.
 They also obtained a court order preventing people from interfering with the site.

 The Irish Aviation Authority implemented a drone ban within 5.5 km of Creeslough and later extended it.

 Experts from several bodies were called in to assist: the Garda Technical Bureau, the Commission for Regulation of Utilities, the Health and Safety Authority and DNV.

 On 17 November 2022, Garda forensic experts completed their scientific examination of the explosion site.
 A Garda spokesperson said that while the physical examination of the site had concluded, the investigation would still continue.

 Arrests

 On 22 March 2024, two men in their 50s were arrested for "alleged offences contrary to the Non-Fatal Offences Against the Person Act 1997", but later released without charge.

 On 27 May 2024, two people in their 40s (a man and a woman) were arrested for "alleged offences contrary to the Non-Fatal Offences Against the Person Act 1997".

 On 21 November 2024, a man in his 60s was arrested in relation to the explosion, also for "alleged offences contrary to the Non-Fatal Offences Against the Person Act 1997".

+A further (sixth) arrest was made in September 2025.

-As of September 2025, no one has been charged in connection with the incident, but six had been arrested for questioning.
+All those arrested were questioned and released without any charges arising and, as of April 2026, no one had been charged in connection with the incident.

+Litigation

+As of 2025, a dispute over the distribution of insurance payouts to those impacted by the explosion was ongoing in the Commercial Court.
+In February 2026, "part settlement" was reportedly reached in relation to this dispute.